Florida 14 Hour Pool/Spa Contractor Complete CE Package

 Registered, certified, or licensed contractors specializing in pool installation, repair, or maintenance can meet their full 14 hour continuing education requirement for license renewal with this complete package.
-First in our lineup is a review of changes to the 2017 Residential Advanced Building Code.
+First in our lineup is a review of changes to the 2020 Advanced Building Code.
 Next is an analysis of Florida Construction Lien Law, and then both the Regulations Governing Contractors and the Regulations Governing Wind Mitigation are outlined.

 After that is a thorough examination of job safety.
 We begin with Workers’ Compensation, covering topics such as self insurance and enforcements.
 This is followed by a Construction Safety course focusing on worksite safety and OSHA standards.